-The Chester Police Department used to be housed in the former Stevens Memorial Hall.
-The Department now occupies about 3,000 square feet of the former Chester Elementary School at 84 Chester Street, sharing the building with the Town Offices.
+The Chester Police Department was housed in the former Stevens Memorial Hall.
+The Department now occupies approximately 3,000 square feet of the former Chester Elementary School at 84 Chester Street, sharing the building with the Town Offices.
 This facility has three rooms for offices and a conference room.
 The department has a booking area and two temporary holding areas.
 Persons unable to make bail are brought to the Rockingham County Correctional Facility in Brentwood, NH.
-The Department currently has five full-time officers, a Chief, and six to seven part-time police officers.
-There is one full-time administrative assistant.

-The Chester Police Department utilizes dispatch services from the Rockingham County dispatch facilities.
+The Department currently has seven full-time officers, including the Chief, and up to ten parttime police officers.
+There is one full-time administrative The Chester Police Department utilizes dispatch services from the Rockingham County dispatch facilities.
 The county provides this service to its towns with populations under 5,000 persons.
-In the future, when the town's population exceeds 5,000, service may still be available from the county on at least a part-time basis.
+In the future, when the Town's population exceeds 5,000, service may still be available from the county at a cost or on at least a part-time basis.

-The Police Department responds to an average of 3,500 calls and 2,500 motor vehicle stops per year.
+The Police Department responds to an average of 5,000 calls for service and 3,500 motor vehicle stops per year.
+These numbers have increased as the population increases in Chester and the surrounding communities.
 The department provides 24-hour coverage to Chester's residents when at full staffing capacity.
 The Police Department has a mutual aid agreement with all the towns in Rockingham County.

 In 2001, the Police Department relocated to its current facility at 84 Chester Street and implemented other improvements, including updates to the phone and computer systems and installation of a new radio system.
-These systems have the ability to interface with state and county dispatch emergency services, office and agencies.
+These systems had the ability to interface with state and county dispatch emergency services, office and agencies.
+The systems installed in 2001 can no longer communicate with any outside agencies or Rockingham County Dispatch.

 In addition to its building improvements, the department maintains a fleet of vehicles.
-The Police Department owns five vehicles including a 2016, Ford Utility, 2015 Ford Utility, a 2014 Ford Utility, a 2011 Ford Crown Victoria, and a 2008 Ford Expedition.
+The Police Department owns five vehicles including a 2017 Ford Utility, 2016 Ford Utility, 2016 Ford F250, 2015 Ford Utility and a 2014 Ford Utility.
+There is also have a 2010 Lexus SUV that was donated to the police from an insurance company at no cost to the taxpayers.
 All cruisers are equipped with radio and siren equipment, emergency lighting, and a defibrillator.
 The Police Department is now in the process of replacing one cruiser per year.
-Typically, police vehicles last four years and accumulate greater than 130,000 miles during that time.
+Typically, police vehicles last four years and accumulate approximately130,000 miles during that time.

-The greatest need of the Chester Police Department is personnel.
-The Chief recommends expanding the force to include up to 11 part-time officers.
-Chester's population has increased in recent years to 4,822 residents as of 2014.
-The department has not expanded to meet the increased need.
-FBI statistics suggest that the town should employ one and a half Officers per one thousand residents.
+The future needs of the Chester Police Department are personnel and space needs.
+Chester's population has increased in recent years to 4,969 residents as of 2016.
+The department's staffing has not expanded to meet the increased need.
+FBI and BJS statistics suggest that Chester should employ 2.5 full time officers per one thousand residents.
+Although police officer to population ratio is a general rule of thumb, it is the Department's intention to provide the best police service possible.

 The Police Department also hopes to improve the housing and maintenance of its vehicles.
 Proper vehicle care and maintenance ensures the longevity of the vehicles, keeping departmental and taxpayer costs down.
-A multi-purpose garage, used for routine maintenance work and storage of vehicles and supplies, would address this concern.
+A multipurpose garage, used for routine maintenance work and storage of vehicles and supplies, would address this concern.
 A sally port would also be effective for safety reasons as the Department is now taking prisoners through the front door of the police station which could be a huge liability.